 Black Cherry is a medium-to-large sized deciduous tree that is native to much of eastern North American, Mexico, and Central America.
 It typically occurs in both lowland and upland woods and along streams.
 It is noted for its fragrant white flowers, attractive glossy green foliage, and fall color.
 Black Cherry is one of the few plants that can compete with oaks as far as insect use and wildlife benefits.
 This native cherry may also be called Wild Cherry or Wild Rum Cherry.

-Black Cherry isn’t just appealing to your eyes and nose, but the wildlife too!
+Black Cherry isn’t just appealing to your eyes and nose, but to wildlife too!
 This plant provides nectar for a plethora of pollinators and is a larval host plant for several species of butterflies.
 Because of its benefit to wildlife, this tree fits well in any native restoration site or natural area.

 There is a significant amount of genetic diversity in Black Cherry due to its wide range.
 Trees in Wisconsin, for example, are noted for their larger than average seed weights compared to those found in other states.
 These differences are why it’s imperative that your plants are a local ecotype.
-Southern plants will break dormancy earlier and experience more winter damage than Wisconsin Black Cherries.
-Planting northern plants in more southern locales is also undesirable as they will exhibit slower growth than locally adapted trees.
+Southern-grown plants will break dormancy earlier and experience more winter damage than Wisconsin Black Cherries.
+Planting northern-grown plants in more southern locales is also undesirable as they will exhibit slower growth than locally adapted trees.

 Before we dive into the benefits to wildlife, first it should be known that the leaves, twigs, bark, and seeds are poisonous to livestock and household pets like cats or dogs.
 These parts of the tree contain a cyanogenic glycoside which releases hydrogen cyanide when chewed or digested.
 It has been observed that most livestock poisoning comes from the consumption of wilted leaves, which contain more of the toxin than fresh leaves.
 White-tailed deer and rabbits, however, browse seedlings and saplings without harm.
 Both of these animals may browse Black Cherry seedlings heavily.
 In some areas, this can lead to a diminished population of the tree species.